-Dynamic line rating has come of age and has a new name: SMARTLINE-TCF.
+Dynamic and Ambient Adjusted line rating has come of age and has a new name: SMARTLINE.

-Going beyond DLR to provide fully operational transmission capacity forecasts.
+Going beyond DLR and AAR to provide fully operational transmission capacity forecasts.

-What is smart about SMARTLINE-TCF?
-Transmission capacity forecasts built on actual measured data, not estimates.
+What is smart about SMARTLINE?
+Full FERC Order 881 compliant AAR ratings and forecasts with SMARTLINE AAR/881.
+Dynamic Line (DLR) capacity forecasts built on actual measured data, not estimates.
 Simple and fast installation; no line outages required.
-Dependable, out-of-the-box ready satellite communications.
+DLR with dependable, out-of-the-box ready satellite communications.

-SMARTLINE-TCF informs the utility of a transmission line’s true power handling capacity.
+The SMARTLINE-TCF line rating platform informs the utility of a transmission line’s true power handling capacity.
+The SMARTLINE system can address any line rating need, providing ambient adjusted ratings (AAR), dynamic line ratings (DLR), transient, and emergency ratings.
 Compared to first generation dynamic line rating (DLR) methods, SMARTLINE ratings are developed by actively learning how the conductor behaves with regard to conductor temperature, ambient temperature, perpendicular wind speed, sag, load and the conductor’s exact clearance-to-ground.
 For a detailed discussion of how first generation DLR systems differ from SMARTLINE-TCF, download this whitepaper.

 SMARTLINE-TCF – Transmission Capacity Forecasting